123311 Henry 1825-1921

 Henry was a J.P., and Deputy Lieutenant of Monmouthshire.
 He had his own Livery ‑ Drab, with a yellow waistcoat.
 He was a Director of Bass & Co., and of the Burton Old Bank.

 In the 1871 Census he is recorded as of Mount House, Thomas Street, Chepstow; Head of the houshold, married; aged 43; Occupier of 600 acres of Land employing 13 men, 5 boys & 1 woman.
 And he was a JP.
-His wife - Mary Louisa Clay, aged 27, born in Derby.
+His wife was Mary Louisa Clay nee Boden (see below), aged 27, born in Derby.

-Their children were Henry H Clay, aged 6, Charles L Clay, aged 5, and Edith L Clay, aged 2; all born in Chepstow, Monmouthshire.
+Their children were Henry Hastings Clay, aged 6, Charles Leigh Clay, aged 5, and Edith Louisa Clay, aged 2; all born in Chepstow, Monmouthshire.

 Henry died at Piercefield on 3 March 1921 at the age of 95, regarded as the Grand Old Man of Monmouthshire, where he had lived for 60 years, 47 of them at Piercefield, following his father's death there in 1874.